 “They were still shoulder-to-shoulder with 10 meters left,” said Gianni Demadonna, the manager of decisive women’s winner, Worknesh Degefa.

 It makes no difference.
 Time was secondary.
 Cherono clearly won as Desisa slumped in his final stride, knowing his was a lost cause.

 So, did Cherono win, or Desisa lose?

-Then, in speaking with Hussein the night after the race, he suggested that Desisa had lost it more than Cherono had won it.
+Then, in speaking with Hussein the night after the race, he suggested Desisa had lost it more than Cherono had won it.
 In essence, “only Desisa can beat Desisa.”

 THE FINAL STRETCH

 As the three leading men took the right-hand turn from Comm Ave onto Hereford Street for the two-block run up to Boylston Street, WBZ-TV commentator Shalane Flanagan and I were trying to decide who had the advantage.

 Shalane suggested that somebody was going to move on Hereford because that was the last rise on the course, the last opportunity to grind somebody off.